adamcernik/bulls/DEPLOYMENT.md

 ./deploy-bulls-app.sh
 ```

-This script handles both building and deploying the app.
+This script handles both building and deploying the app to Firebase.

 ### Method 3: Automated Deployment (GitHub Actions)

-We've set up GitHub Actions to automatically deploy the app whenever changes are pushed to the main branch of the repository.
+We've set up GitHub Actions to automatically deploy the app to Firebase whenever changes are pushed to the main branch of the repository.

 #### How It Works